gravitational/provisioner/README.md

 Provisioner image has 4 main tasks:

-* cluster-provision: Generate Terraform script, sync this script to S3, then combine this with other static Terraform template and execute to form a cluster and its instance.
+* cluster-provision: Generate Terraform script, sync this script to S3, then combine this with other static Terraform templates and execute to form a cluster and its instance.
 Environment variables:

-    * AWS_VPC_ID: existing VPC ID, if empty will create a new vpc
+    * AWS_VPC_ID: existing VPC ID.
+If empty, a new VPC is created

 * cluster-deprovision: Sync the generated Terraform before back from S3, then execute to destroy the whole cluster.
 * nodes-provision: Do same thing as cluster-provision.
-* nodes-deprovision: Remove an instance which is referenced from environment variable `AWS_INSTANCE_PRIVATE_IP`.
+* nodes-deprovision: Remove an instance referenced in the environment variable `AWS_INSTANCE_PRIVATE_IP`.

 ## Customize Terraform script

-We can customize Terraform script in `scripts/terraform/templates`.
-It's basically a Golang template for Terraform.
-Below are list of variable we can use:
+We can customize Terraform script in `scripts/terraform/templates` which are written as Go templates.
+Below is the list of variables that can be used to override the templates:

 * variables: a map with this only member

   * aws: a map with below member

-    * subnets: an array of string of subnets CIDR
+    * subnets: an array of subnet CIDRs as strings
     * public_subnets: an array of string of public subnets CIDR
-    * region: aws region the VPC belongs to
+    * region: AWS region the VPC belongs to
-    * vpc_id: vpc id, can be empty depend on what we pass
+    * vpc_id: VPC id, can be empty  if the new VPC is to be created
     * internet_gateway_id: internet gateway id, can be empty when not passing VPC ID
-    * nat_gateways: an array of string of NAT gateway on each of availabity zone, can be empty when not passing VPC ID
+    * nat_gateways: an array of NAT gateway as strings on each of availabity zone, can be empty when not passing VPC ID
-    * azs: an array of string of availability zone
+    * azs: an array of string of availability zones

-Once we make change to Terraform, we also need to rebuild the image and publish it to Quay registry.
+If changes are made to the Terraform script, the docker image needs to be rebuilt and published to the quay.io repository.

 ## Development